 The Copyright, Designs and Patents Act 1988 says that permission is required from the copyright owner in order to play music in public - i.e. outside the home and domestic life.

-If your Brighton Fringe 2023 event charges an entry fee, you must provide a list of music used in your event in Eventotron in Step 9: Music Usage.
+If your Brighton Fringe 2024 event charges for a ticket, you must provide a list of music used in your event in Eventotron in Step 9: Music Usage.
 This information will then be passed on to PPL PRS Ltd on your behalf.

-If you are using any music in your event, Brighton Fringe will advise you if there will be a fee payable to PPL PRS.
-The PPL PRS fee will be deducted from your Brighton Fringe Box Office settlement.
+If you are using any copyrighted music in your event, Brighton Fringe will advise you if there will be a fee payable to PPL PRS.
+The PPL PRS fee will be deducted from your Brighton Fringe Box Office settlement before you receive it.

 If you have any questions regarding the use of music in your event, please contact [email protected]